Langlands correspondence for isocrystals and the existence of crystalline companions for curves

 where the horizontal homomorphisms are canonical homomorphisms.
-By taking the duality, we get the {\em trace map} $\mr{Tr}_f\colon f_!f^+K_Y(1)[2]\rightarrow K_Y$.
-This trace morphism is compatible with pull-back $g^+$ where $g$ is a morphism between liftable proper smooth schemes.
+By taking the dual, we get the {\em trace map} $\mr{Tr}_f\colon f_!f^+K_Y(1)[2]\rightarrow K_Y$.
+This trace map is compatible with pull-back $g^+$ where $g$ is a morphism between liftable proper smooth schemes.

-Now, let us consider the case where $\fsch{Y}$ is a point:
+Let us consider the case where $\fsch{Y}$ is a point.
+Consider a commutative diagram:

 where $\fsch{U}$ is dense open in $\fsch{X}$.
 Put $Z:=X\setminus U$ where $X$, $U$ are the special fibers of $\fsch{X}$, $\fsch{U}$, and assume $Z$ is a divisor of $X$.
 Then we have an injection